 Primo Levi

 Primo Michele Levi was an Italian Jewish chemist, writer, and Holocaust survivor.
 He was the author of several books, novels, collections of short stories, essays, and poems.
-His best-known works include If This Is a Man (1947, published as Survival in Auschwitz in the United States), his account of the year he spent as a prisoner in the Auschwitz concentration camp in Nazi-occupied Poland.
-Another significant work is The Periodic Table (1975), a collection of mostly autobiographical short stories each named after a chemical element as it played a role in each story, which the Royal Institution named the best science book ever written.
+His best-known works include If This Is a Man (1947, published as Survival in Auschwitz in the United States), his account of the year he spent as a prisoner in the Auschwitz concentration camp in Nazi-occupied Poland; and The Periodic Table (1975), a collection of mostly autobiographical short stories each named after a chemical element, which the Royal Institution named the best science book ever written.

 Levi died in 1987 from injuries sustained in a fall from a third-story apartment landing.
 His death was officially ruled a suicide, although this has been disputed by some of his friends and associates and attributed to an accident.